 The NHG Supported Strong Construction Activity

 With the pandemic came several economic losses suffered across industries in varying intensities.
-The good thing with the help of NHG along with other government stimulus, NHG has supported strong construction activity as the economy slowly recovers from COVID-19.
+The good thing with the help of NHG along with other government stimuli, NHG has supported strong construction activity as the economy slowly recovers from COVID-19.

 Since the commencement of the NHG on the 2nd of November 2020, easily over 50% of all approved guarantees have been for the purchase of new homes, which means more people are slowly rebuilding their lives after the pandemic.
 Of all the NHG guarantees issued, 75% of applications were for construction-related activities.

 The Schemes Recorded Debt Risk Improvements and Mortgage Serviceability

 Over time, the schemes have been observed to slowly but consistently record improvements in debt risk and overall mortgage serviceability.
 This trend was also supported by falling interest rates and increased income levels in different sectors.

 A clear objective of the schemes is to provide financial support for Australian home buyers so they can enter the housing market sooner.

 In this aspect, it is believed that the Federal Government succeeded.